Social class in the United States: Categories of wealth

 The two charts in this section show the average net worth of individuals in the top 1%, top 10%, 50th to 90th percentile, and bottom half of the population from 1962 to 2021.
 As of 2021, the average person in the top 10% is a HNWI, while the average person in the top 1% is a VHNWI.

 Upper class versus rich

 In some academic models, the rich are considered to constitute 5% of U.S. households, and their wealth is largely in the form of financial assets, such as stocks, bonds, real estate, and private businesses.
 Sociologist Dennis Gilbert calls them the "working rich", and argues that this group is not part of the upper class but rather part of the upper middle class, as its standard of living is largely derived from occupation-generated income and its affluence falls far short of that attained by the top 1%.

 Sociologist Leonard Beeghley considers total wealth to be the only significant distinguishing feature of this class and refers to the upper class simply as "the rich."
 Beeghley divides the rich into two sub-groups: the rich and the super-rich.
-The super-rich, according to Beeghley, are those able to live off their wealth without depending on occupation-derived income.
 This demographic constitutes roughly 1% of American households.
-Beeghley's definition of the super-rich is congruent with the definition of upper class used by most other sociologists.